 That’s not to say that a good VPN for China doesn’t exist.
 In fact, NordVPN and ExpressVPN are two great providers that you can use in China to bypass censorship and enjoy online freedom.
 Is Opera VPN going to suffice, though?

-To find that out, we told our writers in China and several other countries to download and test Opera VPN.
-After numerous tests in China, the service always ended up blocked by The Great Firewall, preventing our writers from using it.
+To find that out, we told our editors in China and several other countries to download and test Opera VPN.
+After numerous tests in China, the service always ended up blocked by The Great Firewall, preventing our editors from using it.

 With no ability to change protocols or do anything, it simply renders Opera VPN unusable in China.
 Other countries like the UAE, Turkey, or Russia won’t have any problems.
 In these countries, the VPN is perfectly usable if you’re keen on getting it.